Accessing the Router Portal

 Router access is to be used exclusively via the EC Dashboard.

-Prerequisite for access
+Requirement for access

 The password for local router administration is known.